Setup of cc-metric-store

 }

 The nats section configures the NATS server connection with address and credentials.
-The nats-subscriptions within metric-store define which subjects to subscribe to and how to tag incoming metrics with cluster information.
+The nats-subscriptions within metric-store define which subjects to subscribe to and how to tag incoming metrics with cluster information in case this is not already done.